Wafelack/Wafelack/README.md

 # Wafelack

 Hi 🖖!
-I'm Wafelack, a <b>french</b> developer and student currently in high school.
+I'm Wafelack, a <b>french</b> self-taught developer and student currently in high school.
 I looooove programming various things.
 My main language is <b>Rust</b> but i can code in several languages if necessary.

 <br>